 What are hardtail mountain bikes?

 The majority of riders tend to prefer hardtails for less challenging terrain as well as paths with uphill riding.
+They can also make for a handy commuter too.

 What is full (dual) suspension?